algorand/generator/examples/repo_template_dir/README.md

 ### Generation script

-Since different repositories have different requirements for code generation and formatting, we've outsourced the generation commands to each individual SDK repository through the use of a generation script.
-This file, typically named `generate.sh`, should contain every command required to generate and format code from the model schema.
+Since different repositories have different requirements for code generation, we've outsourced the generation commands to each individual SDK repository through the use of a generation script.
+This file, named `generate.sh` and located in the SDK repository's `templates` directory, should contain every command required to generate code from the model schema.
 An example generation script is [included here](./generate.sh).

-This script will be used in the `Dockerfile` as the `CMD` argument.
-In practice, a distinct generation file separate from the `Dockerfile` is not necessary for simple scripts.

 When run from the Docker container, the generation script will include the following environment variables: